- Slim frame

-See also: The 15 best espresso and coffee machines
+See also: Best coffee machines

 There’s no sense of wasted space here, although we are a little disappointed to see the De’Longhi Autentica Plus use a back-loaded reservoir system.
 There’s nothing explicitly wrong with this design, but it’s a shame in a machine that’s otherwise so suited to working in cramped conditions.

 Most kitchens will suit the design well enough, but if you’re dealing with an appliance-stacked surface plus overhanging cupboards, having to lift the reservoir off can be awkward.
 While the top bit lifts up to both act as a handle and let you refill in-situ, the opening is that bit too narrow for the latter (without risking spilling water everywhere, anyway).

 A fully-loaded bean-to-cup machine that tries its best to be compact is always going to have some compromises: this is one of the main ones, and there aren’t many others.

 In the De’Longhi Autentica range, the Plus is a mid-level model.
 For an extra £150 you can upgrade to the Autentica Cappuccino machine, which has a plug-in milk module that can be bunged in the fridge when not in use, and removes all chance of you scalding you milk.
 That is the real coffee-for-dummies option, though, and there are cheaper machines out there for that.

 What is the De’Longhi Autentica Plus like to use?